oumaimaoys/accounts-manager/README.md

 In the loggers.py file you will find four loggers, one for each platfrom:
 - **GitlabLogger**
         this logger was built using the [python-gitlab](https://python-gitlab.readthedocs.io/en/stable/index.html) package
 - **MattermostLogger**
-        this logger was build using the python requests package to send directly requests to the [mattermost api](https://api.mattermost.com/#tag/introduction)
+        this logger was build using the python requests package to send requests directly to the [mattermost api](https://api.mattermost.com/#tag/introduction)
 - **MinioLogger**
         this logger was build using [bmc](https://big-mama-tech.gitlab.io/bmc/) package
 - **HarborLogger**
-        this logger was build using the python requests package to send directly requests to the [habror api](https://github.com/goharbor/harbor/blob/main/api/v2.0/swagger.yaml)
+        this logger was build using the python requests package to send requests  to the [habror api](https://github.com/goharbor/harbor/blob/main/api/v2.0/swagger.yaml)

+A logger is a class that contains methods that enables the admin to manage the users on the correspondant platform.

 Each of the Logger inherits a constructor and a make_request method from the parent class Logger, and in each logger you will find :
 - *create_user()*